Complete Book Marketing Plan

 Successful marketing plans rely on data.
 If you’re not watching and reacting to the data you gather with tools like Google Analytics, you will not be as successful as you hope.
 Gathering and understanding data is too large a topic for this post, but I encourage you to check out Google’s Analytics Academy for lessons on using their tools.

-Search Engine Optimization (SEO) is a fancy way of saying “How easy is ____ to find online.”
+Search Engine Optimization (SEO) is a fancy way of saying, “How easy is ____ to find online.”
 Search engines (which means Google for most of us) want to serve the person searching with the most relevant and useful pages first

-Think about it like this: if you title your book “Monster Coffee Mugs From Space” you should rank well for that EXACT search.
+Think about it like this: if you title your book “Monster Coffee Mugs From Space,” you should rank well for that EXACT search.
 But anyone searching the individual terms (“Monster,” “Coffee Mug,” or “Space”) will probably never find your link.
 Since your metadata will include plenty of references to your book, Google should have a good idea about what you’re selling.

 Search results page highlighting SEM content versus organic content

 Search engine marketing is not a requirement or necessity for all authors.
-If you’ve got a large audience already, you may forgo paid ads and rely on your own emails, social posts, and SEO to drive traffic to your book’s product page.
+If you’ve got a large audience already, you may forgo paid ads and rely on your emails, social posts, and SEO to drive traffic to your book’s product page.

 Data Tools